LiteEagle262/Solana-Wallet-Sniper/README.md

 This is a fun project written in Go that helps you find Solana vanity addresses!
 It's designed to be super fast; when running on a good server, it can check around 480,000 keys per second!

+**THIS PROGRAM IS CPU BASED:** if you are looking at getting more speed but a harder setup find another repo that supports gpu mining for wallet generation.

 The time it takes to find an address with a specific prefix depends on how many characters are in that prefix.
 The probabilities and estimated times (based on 480,000 keys/second) are:

 * **2 Characters:** $(1/58)^2 \approx 1 \text{ in } 3,364$